GeetKaushik/ResponsiveWebDesignCertification_By_freeCodeCamp/README.md

 # ResponsiveWebDesignCertification_By_freeCodeCamp

 ## 1. Learned HTML by Building Cat Photo App
-## 2. Learned Basic CSS by BUilding a Cafe Menu
+## 2. Learned Basic CSS by Building a Cafe Menu